What does “financial freedom” mean to you?

 8. Put Checks and Balances in Place

 SMART goals work because they’re measurable.
 You can see your progress and you know you’re crushing your goals as you move along.
 Set up metrics and accountability with your financial goals to track your path.
+Use our beautifully detailed Goal Crushing Worksheet (link to shop product) to map it all out and get the ball rolling.

 Ask a friend, a spouse or someone in your family to touch base and to hold you accountable as you move toward your goal.
 If you feel you need to give yourself tough love (and avoid temptation), ask them to hold on to your debit or credit card.